fabric8io/docker-maven-plugin/doc/manual.md

 * **log** is a regular expression which is applied against the log output of an container and blocks until the pattern is matched.
 * **time** is the time in milliseconds to block.
+* **shutdown** is the time to wait in milliseconds between stopping a container and removing it.
+This might be helpful in situation where a Docker croaks with an error when trying to remove a container to fast after it has been stopped.

 As soon as one condition is met the build continues.
 If you add a `<time>` constraint this works more or less as a timeout for other